danielkesner/Tweet-Generator/README.md

 For detailed instructions on importing and using this project, please see Setup.MD.
 For more detailed information on the model used to generate Tweets, <a href="http://text-analytics101.rxnlp.com/2014/11/what-are-n-grams.html">you can read more about n-grams here</a>.
 The "n" in "n-factor" and "n-gram" is essentially the size of the set of words that you use to train the model.
 Smaller values of n (in this context, values around 2 or 3) will produce more randomness and incoherent output sentences whereas larger values of n (in this context, values around 4 or 5) will produce more coherent and recognizable sentences.

-## Available commands (more added soon):
+### Create a Markov Chain and generate new Tweets

-`--generateFromAllTweets -u [username] -n [numberOfSentences] <n-fac> [n-factor] <--prompt>`
+`java TwitterMarkovChain --generateFromAllTweets -u [username] -n [numberOfSentences] <n-fac> [n-factor] <--prompt>`

-Generate numberOfSentences sentences using a model trained from all tweets on username's timeline (with an optional n-factor specified by n-fac).
+Generate numberOfSentences sentences using a model trained from all tweets on @username's timeline (with an optional n-factor specified by n-fac).
 Add the --prompt flag to have the program list out all the sentences it generated and choose which ones you wish to publish to Twitter via standard input.

-### Example usage:
+### Example usage

 `--generateFromAll -u realDonaldTrump -nfac 5 -n 10 --prompt`

 Create a Markov Chain with an n-factor of 5; generate 10 sentences trained on all Tweets posted by @realDonaldTrump, and prompt user to ask which sentences they wish to post (the alternative is to automatically post all sentences to your timeline).

-### Example output:
+### Example output
 ```Java
 [INFO] RiTa.version [1.1.51]
 Printing all generated sentences.
 At the prompt, enter either a single value OR